 I have involved myself regionally and nationally in service commitments that broaden KU’s expertise to professional and popular audiences.
 I have served on the traveling speakers series, fellowship application boards, and short film projects of the leading humanities outreach organization in the state, the Kansas Humanities Council.
 I also serve on the board of the Brown v.
 Board of Education Foundation in Topeka, Kansas.
 In these outreach efforts, I have been guided by my belief that one of KU’s core constituencies are the citizens of the state beyond the students who come into our classrooms each semester.
 My efforts to broaden our interdisciplinary footprint have also included service to national and international journals and to regional American Studies associations.
 These have included service for one of the leading journals in the field of inter-American culture studies, The Americas, and membership on the national ASA committee that is the primary liaison between the various regional ASA organizations and the American Studies Association in Washington, D.C.

-AMS 550 Research Seminar in American Studies, Fall 2014
+AMS 803 Research Methods in American Studies, Spring 2015